Tenza/configurations/ArchLinux Installation/README.md

 ALSA is already apart of the Kernel, but the channels are muted by default.

-> sudo pacman –S alsa-utils
+> sudo pacman -S alsa-utils
 run `alsamixer`
 Press H to unmute.
 Press F1 for help.
 run `speaker-test`

 Install the plugins for high quality resampling:
-> sudo pacman –S alsa-plugins
+> sudo pacman -S alsa-plugins

 Now lets install the pulseaudio server:
-> sudo pacman –S pulseaudio pulseaudio-alsa
+> sudo pacman -S pulseaudio pulseaudio-alsa

 If we are in a x86_64 system we need to have sound for 32-bit multilib programs like Wine, Skype and Steam:
-> sudo pacman –S lib32-libpulse lib32-alsa-plugins
+> sudo pacman -S lib32-libpulse lib32-alsa-plugins

 <sub><sup>
 References: